 A visa is a form of permission for a non-citizen to enter, transit or remain in a particular country.

 We do not issue visas for overseas travel and cannot provide definitive information on visas.
 Only the countries you plan to visit can provide up-to-date information about their visa requirements.
 For all countries, contact the nearest embassy or consulate of the country you intend to visit well in advance of travel.
 Not all countries have representation in Australia.
-Information for Australian citizens travelling to Armenia or Belarus.
+Information for Australian citizens travelling to Armenia.